Leonardo-Barbosa-Silva/GOALS/README.md

 # GOALS

-Goals project developed using the MERN stack (MongoDB, ExpressJS, ReactJS and NodeJS) for self-knowledge.
+Goals project developed by using the MERN stack (MongoDB, ExpressJS, ReactJS and NodeJS) only for self-knowledge.

+## SETTINGS / PACKAGES

+- Express for create a server, manipulate routes and middlewares.
+- Mongoose for create and manipulate collections.
+- Dotenv for create envoirement variables.
+- Colors for highlight words on terminal.